ArantxaDR/Eccomerce/README.md

 # Ecommerce

 The task is to create an ecommerce with a display of products and show more details by clicking in a button.
-In the details page you can choose color and storage to add to a shoping cart.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).